Image Converter

 Processing Pipeline

-ArrayBuffervia the File API. - WASM init — The ImageMagick WASM module (~5MB) loads lazily on first conversion.
+2. WASM init — The ImageMagick WASM module (~5MB) loads lazily on first use (triggered by file add for size estimation, or on first conversion).

-- Conversion — Each image is decoded by ImageMagick, converted to the target format in memory, and returned as a
+5. Conversion — Each image is decoded by ImageMagick, converted to the target format in memory, and returned as a Uint8Array.

-Uint8Array. - Output — Converted files are wrapped as Blob URLs for individual download, or packaged into a ZIP using jszip for batch download.
+6. Output — Converted files are wrapped as Blob URLs for individual download, or packaged into a ZIP using jszip for batch download.
+Each result shows the original and output size with percentage change.

 Code Structure